tomo114883/docker-nestjs/README.md

-# Docker, NestJs and React Project
+# Docker, NestJs and Next.js Project

 ## Usage for Mac
 ### For starting Docker.